OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 15: Create `silver_products_current` View**

+  - Tips

     - _Business logic:_ Filter SCD2 product table for current records, ensuring analytics use the latest product attributes.
     - _Tip:_ Run the pipeline after this step to validate current product view logic.
-  - _Tip (code):_ If stuck, open final_dlt.py (under the "final dlt pipeline" folder) and search "Task 15".
+    - _Tip (code):_ If stuck, open `final_dlt.py` (under the `final dlt pipeline` folder) and search "Task 15".

   - [ ] Read from `02_silver.silver_products`.
   - [ ] Filter for records where the `__END_AT` column is `NULL`.